Sohail00786/Power-BI-projects/README.md

 ### Roadmap

-- Project started with webscraping the content from wikipedia. used Python, Jupyter Notebook, Openpyxl, Selenium Webdriver
+- Project started with webscraping the content from wikipedia. used Python, Jupyter Notebook, Openpyxl, Selenium Webdriver.
 - After Exctraction next task was to make data clean.
 Tools used Microsoft Excel.
-- final stage of data preparation was to merge all three dataset, Country Column was Primary Key in all table merged all Excel sheet using inner joi. used Python, Pandas
+- final stage of data preparation was to merge all three dataset, Country Column was Primary Key in all table merged all Excel sheet using inner join. used Python, Pandas.
 - For Data Visualization I used Microsft Power BI.

 ### Data Source